0x00002a/DeadlyAccel/README.md

 ## Configuration

+Configuration can be done either through in-game commands (recommended) or through the on-disk XML file.
+For instructions on how to edit it in-game type (in chat) `/da help config` with the mod loaded.

-- `<CushioningBlocks>`: List of values for cushioning factors.
+- `CushioningBlocks`: List of values for cushioning factors.
-						Final damage per tick is multiplied by the 1 - cushioning value for the cockpit before being applied (e.g. fighter cockpit has a value of 0.9 and therefore reduces all damage by 90%)
+						Final damage per tick is multiplied by the 1 - cushioning value for the cockpit before being applied (e.g. fighter cockpit has a value of 0.9 and therefore reduces all damage by 90%).
+                        Note that this property cannot be edited via in-game commands, you must edit the config file on disk directly.
-- `<IgnoreJetpack>`: Whether to ignore force applied due to the jetpack (Warning: Setting this to false may mean you are killed by your jetpack dampers)
+- `IgnoreJetpack`: Whether to ignore force applied due to the jetpack (Warning: Setting this to false may mean you are killed by your jetpack dampers)
-- `<SafeMaximum>`: Acceleration greater than this value will cause the character to take damage.
+- `SafeMaximum`: Acceleration greater than this value will cause the character to take damage.
 Damage is expontential proportioanl to how far the current acceleration is over this value.
 The default is 5g because I found that to be the most balanced and is reasonable I think for someone in a futuristic space suit (pilots can apparently survive up to 7g "safely" with proper support but I found this too hard to reach in vanilla)
-- `<DamageScaleBase>`: Exponent for damage scaling.
+- `DamageScaleBase`: Exponent for damage scaling.
 Higher values means damage will increase faster further past the safe point
+- `IgnoredGridNames`: List of grid names that are ignored when checking if the pilot should take damage
+- `IgnoreRespawnShips`: Whether to ignore respawn ships when applying damage.
+It defaults to `true` since Vanilla drop-pods are otherwise death traps due to their parachutes
+- `VersionNumber`: Ignore this one, its for internal use by the mod

+### Breaking changes

+When new options are added to the config file, the old version is backed-up (renamed to "DeadlyAccel.cfg.backup.x" where x is a unique identifer) and the default config is loaded.
+Any modifications to the old config file must be copied over to the new file.

 ## Reuse/Licensing